 Carroll’s CSR pyramid is a framework that explains how organisations can take social responsibility, it highlights the four important types of responsibility of organisations.

-This is one of the most well-used models used to describe and explain CSR (Carroll, 1991, in Tench and Yeomans, 2017, p.84).
+This is one of the most well-used models used to describe and explain CSR (Carroll, 1991).

 According to Carroll, businesses have four levels of responsibility: economic, legal, ethical and philanthropic.
 Tench (2017) explains that the model can be used in conjunction with the stakeholder responsibility matrix to set out how organisations can meet their responsibilities.